A breathtaking journey through Japan, Korea, and the United States

-Four years in the making, the film’s Co-Directors Patrick Lydon (Silicon Valley) and Suhee Kang (Seoul, Korea) walked away from their salary jobs to further ways of thinking, working, and living that enable humanity to thrive together with this earth.
-The result is a film that will leave you inspired, happier, and perhaps even motivated to make a few changes in your own lifestyle.
+Four years in the making, the film’s Co-Directors Patrick Lydon (Silicon Valley) and Suhee Kang (Seoul, Korea) walked away from their salaried jobs to further ways of thinking, working, and living that might enable humanity to thrive together with this earth, instead of working against it.

 From our first meeting in South Korea, our similar interests in sustainability issues lead us to conduct a joint interview with a noted author and natural farmer in the Korean countryside.
 A short few days with Mr. Seong Hyun Choi showed us the beginnings of what was possible when the connection between humans and the environment are the basis for how we grow our food.